Home » Comparisons » GorillaTrades vs. The Motley Fool Stock Advisor

 Conclusion

-GorillaTrades and Stock Advisor are both stock picking services, but they’re designed with two completely different investing styles in mind.
+GorillaTrades and Stock Advisor are among the best stock picking services and they’re designed with two completely different investing styles in mind.
 GorillaTrades is best suited for active investors who want to take advantage of technical price movements over short timescales.
 Stock Advisor is designed for long-term investors who want to outperform the stock market over a decade or more.
 If you can afford it, using both of these services in conjunction can be a very effective way to beat the market in the short-term while building a high-growth portfolio for the long-term.